 Acknowledgments

-We thank the contributors of the data used in this paper: T. Bacula, N. Olson, M. Quist, and T. Selch.
-C. Guy provided direction early in the development of this manuscript.
+I thank the contributors of the data used in this paper: T. Bacula, N. Olson, M. Quist, and T. Selch.
+Al Zale and John Syslo provided comments on an early version of this manuscript and Christopher Guy provided direction early in the development of this manuscript.

 References